zimolzak/active-learning/Readme.md

 It relies on subject matter experts (SMEs) first to design a search for appropriate laboratory test names.
 Database technicians pull candidate record types into Excel.
 Then two SMEs (MDs) label every existing record type, evaluating for appropriate specimen types (e.g. whole blood, urine, cerebrospinal fluid), units, value ranges, and laboratory test names.
 SMEs generally accomplish this using a spreadsheet that can be sorted and filtered.
-(Raju SP, Ho Y-L, Zimolzak AJ, Katcher B, Cho K, Gagnon DR. Validation of Laboratory Values in a Heterogeneous Healthcare System: The US Veterans Affairs Experience.
-31st International Conference on Pharmacoepidemiology & Therapeutic Risk Management (ICPE).
-Boston; 8/22-26/2015.)
-SMEs resolve disagreements.
+(Raju) SMEs resolve disagreements.
 DB ids and labels of "yes"- and "no"-labeled record types are entered in new DB table as an "adjudicated concept".
 The spreadsheet is kept as documentation.